GuiHeurich/python-practice/README.md

    To run, type `python3 URLShortener.py`.
 On a another terminal window, type: `curl localhost:5000/url '{"url": "https://www.github.com"}'` and you will receive back a JSON with the original URL and its shortened version.

-   Next step: when you try to access the URL, it should give you a status 301 message with the original location.
+   Next step: when trying to access the URL, it should give you a status 301 message with the original location.